 It is frustrating enough when your child doesn’t like a wide variety of foods, however, sometimes well meaning remarks or advice are just better left unsaid to parents going through this time with their children.
-I’ve compiled a list of 9 things not to say to a parent of a fussy eater, explained why they are unhelpful (from my feeding therapy experience) and what you can say in reply if you happen to unfortunately be on the receiving end of these comments.
+I’ve compiled a list of 9 things not to say to a parent of a fussy eater (ie a picky eater), explained why they are unhelpful (from my feeding therapy experience) and what you can say in reply if you happen to unfortunately be on the receiving end of these comments.
+Picky eaters are going through a range of reasons for their behaviour.

 Don’t worry about it